IC Markets group includes 3 related companies.

 IC Markets SEY - located in the Seychelles, regulated by the Seychelles Financial Services Authority (SFSA).

-IC Markets group accepts clients from all over the world, excluding USA, Canada, Iran, Yemen and some countries from the OFAC list.
+IC Markets group accepts clients from all over the world, excluding USA, Yemen, Iran and some other countries from the OFAC list.

 Forex broker offers the following underlying assets for trading.